-The EU-funded IoT Large-Scale Pilots Programme (LSP) comprises a total of seven innovation consortia (5 LSPs and 2 Communication Support Actions), working hand in hand to foster the take up of Internet of Things (IoT) in industrial sectors in Europe and beyond within the European IoT Pilot working group.
+The EU-funded IoT Large-Scale Pilots Programme (LSP) comprises a total of seven innovation consortia (5 LSPs and 2 Communication Support Actions), working hand in hand to foster the uptake of Internet of Things (IoT) in industrial sectors in Europe and beyond within the European IoT Pilot working group.

 By addressing both societal and industrial challenges through IoT, the LSP seeks to improve the competitiveness of Europe at the global level, while increasing the quality of life of its citizens.
 IoF2020 is part of the LSP and collaborates closely with its sister projects to achieving the programme’s objectives.
 Below you can find more information on the other LSP innovation consortia.